María Antonieta Alva

-María Antonieta Alva Luperdi (born 7 March 1985) is Peruvian public administrator who served as Minister of Economy and Finance from October 2019 to November 2020.
+María Antonieta Alva Luperdi (born 7 March 1985) is a Peruvian public administrator who served as Minister of Economy and Finance from October 2019 to November 2020.
 Alva previously served at various departments in the Peruvian government, mainly the Ministry of Economy and Finance and the Ministry of Education.

 Early life and education

-Born in Lima, Peru, on 7 March 1985, María Antonieta Alva Luperdi is the daughter of Jorge Elías Alva Hurtado, current Rector of the Universidad Nacional de Ingeniería, and María Antonieta Luperdi Brito.
+Born in Lima, Peru, on 7 March 1985, María Antonieta Alva Luperdi is the daughter of Jorge Elías Alva Hurtado, current Rector of the National University of Engineering, and María Antonieta Luperdi Brito.
 She completed her high school at the Colegio Villa María in the city of Lima.

 She pursued her undergraduate studies at the Universidad del Pacífico, where she served as president of the Student Center.
 She was general director (2005 to 2007) of the civil association Coherencia, an intercollegiate political organization She graduated in 2008 with a bachelor's degree in Economics.

 Alva attained a Master's in Public Administration in International Development (MPA/ID) from the John F. Kennedy School of Government at Harvard University, which she accessed after obtaining the Fulbright and Mary Jo Bane scholarships (2012-2014).
 She also completed an internship at the Pratham Foundation Aser Center in New Delhi, India, as part of Harvard's Women and Public Policy program.
 In the same way, she took leadership programs at Georgetown University.

 Career

 In her last year of college, Alva joined the Peruvian Ministry of Economy and Finance as an assistant and analyst in the Public Investment Department, and later in the Public Budget Department, in 2007.

-In 2012, she transferred to the newly created Ministry of Development and Social Inculsion, where she served analyst at the Office of the Deputy Minister.
+In 2012, she transferred to the newly created Ministry of Development and Social Inclusion, where she served as analyst at the Office of the Deputy Minister.

 Following her graduation from Harvard, Alva was appointed to the Ministry of Education as coordinator of Management Tools for Results, head of the Programming Unit, and finally in 2015, Head of the Budget and Planning Office.

 She returned to the Ministry of Economy and Finance in 2017 as advisor to the Public Investment Department.
 She ultimately was appointed Director General of Public Budget of the Ministry.

 Academically, she has taught at a graduate level at the School of Administration of the National University of San Marcos.